CWolfs/ExtendedConversations/README.md

 ### Conditions

 * `Evaluate Tag for Current System` - This allows you to check if the current star system has the tag specified.
+* `Evaluate BattleTech String` - This allows you to check against a commander, company or current system string statistic.
 * `Evaluate BattleTech Int` - This allows you to check against a commander, company or current system integer statistic.
+* `Evaluate BattleTech Float` - This allows you to check against a commander, company or current system float statistic.
 * `Evaluate Funds` - This allows you to check a fund amount against the company funds.

 ### Actions